Manage Token

 Here is how your token's contract source code with your own branding:

-Token configuration
+### Token configuration

-• Mint (only possible if activated at creation)
+* Mint (only possible if activated at creation)

-• Burn (only possible if activated at creation)
+* Burn (only possible if activated at creation)

-• Change owner (always possible)
+* Change owner (always possible)

-• Renounce ownership (always possible)
+* Renounce ownership (always possible)

-• Blacklist address (only possible if activated at creation)
+* Blacklist address (only possible if activated at creation)

-• Pause (only possible if activated at creation)
+* Pause (only possible if activated at creation)

-• Transaction tax / fee (only possible if activated at creation).
-You can exclude addresses from being taxed by adding them to the exclusion list.
-Add the LP address to exclusion list for it to be traded on V3.
-Tax will not apply on transactions that take place on V3 DEXes.
+* Transaction tax / fee (only possible if activated at creation).
+You can exclude addresses from being taxed by adding them to the exclusion list. **Add the LP address to exclusion list for it to be traded on V3.
+Tax will not apply on transactions that take place on V3 DEXes.**

-• Deflation settings (only possible if activated at creation).
-Add the LP address to exclusion list for it to be traded on V3.
-Deflation will not apply on transactions that take place on V3 DEXes.
+* Deflation settings (only possible if activated at creation). **Add the LP address to exclusion list for it to be traded on V3.
+Deflation will not apply on transactions that take place on V3 DEXes.**

-• Holders Reward/ Reflection Token (only possible if activated at creation) .
-You can prevent addresses from receiving holders rewards by adding them to the exclusion list.
-Add the LP address to exclusion list for it to be traded on V3.
-Holders rewards will not apply on transactions that take place on V3 DEXes.
+* Holders Reward / Reflection Token (only possible if activated at creation) .
+You can prevent addresses from receiving holders rewards by adding them to the exclusion list. **Add the LP address to exclusion list for it to be traded on V3.
+Holders rewards will not apply on transactions that take place on V3 DEXes.**

-• Edit asset documentation (only possible if activated at creation)
+* Edit asset documentation (only possible if activated at creation)

-• Add or remove whitelisted addresses (only visible and possible if activated at creation)
+* Add or remove whitelisted addresses (only visible and possible if activated at creation)

-• Change tokens per address limit (only possible if activated at creation) – note that you can only increase the limit but not decrease it in order to avoid creating a conflict with the amount of tokens that could be held per address prior to the change.
+* Change tokens per address limit (only possible if activated at creation) – note that you can only increase the limit but not decrease it in order to avoid creating a conflict with the amount of tokens that could be held per address prior to the change.
 This feature is also called "whale protection".
 You can exclude specific wallet addresses by adding them to the exclusion list.
 Once added to the exclusion list, the limit would not apply to these wallets.
-This can be useful when adding a liquidity pool to DEX.
-Note when creating a liquidity pool: make sure to fund it with an amount within the limit, you can then add the liquidity pool (LP) address to the exclusion list once the pool is created.
-Excluding the LP address from this limit will allow you to fund the pool with a higher amount than the limit set.
+This can be useful when adding a liquidity pool to DEX.\

-• Force transaction to move tokens from any wallet address to another address (only possible if activated at creation)
+* Force transaction to move tokens from any wallet address to another address (only possible if activated at creation)

 Manage Token is particularly useful if you want to execute **corporate actions** that have an impact on existing or to be newly minted tokens / shares.

-View of Manage DeFi Token
+**View of Manage Advanced Token**

-View of Manage Security Token
+**View of Manage Asset Token**

-Add liquidity pool to DEX
+### Add liquidity pool to DEX

 This feature enables you to easily submit and add a liquidity pool for your token on a decentralized exchange (DEX).
 Feel free to try it on testnets prior to proceeding with mainnet transactions.